-Any licensed physician can examine, diagnose, treat, and counsel any minor at his or her request for an addiction or dependency of alcohol or drugs.
+Any licensed physician can examine, diagnose, treat, and counsel any minor at the member's request for an addiction or dependency of alcohol or drugs.
 This can be without the knowledge or consent of the minor's parent or guardian.
 This is also the same for any venereal disease.